katgzco/TelegramBot/README.md

 # Telegram Bot

 ## Description
-This bot sends a news about the programming of the medium website to the chat of the user who requests it.
+This bot sends a news related to programming hosted on the Medium website to the chat of the requesting user.

 ## Resources